 (Phone calls / emails returned throughout the week)

 (Note: all fees are non-refundable)

-**LIVFS reserves the right to refuse services to any person(s), including before, during, or after completion of the registration process, based on such factors as evaluation of risk-assessment, and/or non-compliance to program guidelines**
+**LIVFS reserves the right to refuse services to any person(s), including before, during, or after completion of the registration process, based on such factors as risk-assessment, non-compliance to program guidelines, etc.**